 Audio Description Formats Explained

 We aren’t joking around when we say that our goal is to make video accessibility easy.
 Traditionally, publishing audio description has posed a real challenge, as it is not supported by most video players and platforms.
 To make the publishing of audio description easier, we offer a number of different download formats; some text based, and some media based to meet your every need.
-In this post we’ve broken it down to explain each of the different formats.
+In this post we’ve broken it down to explain each of the different audio description formats.

 Text based format